 Check the safety features of their navigation apps, too.
 Waze, for example, only allows you to enter directions if it detects that you’ve stopped.
 The app will also allow passengers to confirm that they aren’t driving so that they can enter directions if needed.

 If you’re in the market for a new car, consider purchasing one with built-in multimedia functionalities and voice control.
 This way, the driver can send instructions to their phone, set navigation points and respond to calls without taking their hands off the wheel.
 Voice assistant apps on smartphones work just as well.

 It’s up to every motorist to understand that the dangers of texting and driving exist for everyone and to govern themselves accordingly when behind the wheel.
 In doing so, we can make our roads a safer place for all.

 Should you have the misfortune of being injured while someone else was texting and driving, you deserve to hold them accountable.
 Texting and driving accidents occur at a monumental rate.
 Many people in Texas will suffer injuries related to accidents like these.
 Instead of being thrown around by the liable party’s insurance company, hire an attorney to represent you in your rightful claims personal injury case following a texting and driving wreck.

-The Dallas car accident attorneys at Reyes Browne Reilley attorneys have been representing the wrongfully injured for nearly three decades.
+The accident attorneys at Reyes Browne Reilley attorneys have been representing the wrongfully injured for nearly three decades.
 You deserve the highest-rated injury law firm in all of Texas to represent you and your fight to retain proper compensation for your injuries.
 Call us today for your 100% free consultation.
 Should you hire us, financial problems will not come with it as we only get paid if we win for you!
 Call us now at (214) 526-7900 to begin your consultation now.

 Guest posted.
 Authored by Timothy Backes